bluetuith-org/haraltd/docs/daemon-rpc-spec.md

 ---

 #### 3.3.3.4.
 File Transfer Event
-This type of event is sent during a file transfer, either when initiated by the client, or when the server receives a file from the remote host.
+This type of event is sent during a file transfer, either when initiated by the client, or when the daemon receives a file from the remote host.

 _Format:_
 ```javascript